Samsung Dryer Warranty: Cost, Coverage and Plans (2026)

-- A Samsung dryer warranty lasts 12 months for most covered parts, although the motor is covered for 20 years.
+A Samsung dryer warranty lasts for 12 months and covers most parts and labor.
+The Digital Inverter motor is covered for 20 years on most new models but excludes labor.

 As part of your warranty terms, you’re required to get service through Samsung and deliver the appliance to the repair shop if needed.
 You may need to pay a fee if a technician comes to your home.

-If you want more coverage for your new dryer, Samsung has an extended warranty plan called Samsung Care+.
-These plans run for two, three or seven years and have some added perks:
+If you want longer coverage for your new dryer, Samsung has an extended warranty plan called Samsung Care+.
+These plans extend your warranty from one year to two, three, five or seven years and have some added perks:

 - If a power surge damages your dryer, Samsung will cover repair costs up to $1,000.
-You must be using an Underwriter’s Laboratory-approved surge protector.
+You must be using an UL-approved surge protector.

 - Parts and labor for repairs are fully covered.